Jasontheswag/WHSTechNotes/journal.md

   computer technology affects the election process by giving more people the ability to vote. it also might have the chance for some bad person to hack the vote.

+# October 15, 2024
+  coding can improve problem solving skills by helping you be able to make your code simpler while still doing the same thing it is meant to do.

+# October 7, 2024
+  I didn't find one. maybe uh..uhmmmmmm.......uhhhhhhhhhhh.......